Code of Conduct

 Appendix A: Financial Code of Ethics

 Aviat Networks is committed to the highest standards of ethical business conduct.
-The Company has adopted this Financial Code of Ethics as a set of guidelines pursuant to which members of the Board of Directors, our Chief Executive officer ("CEO"), Chief Financial Officer ("CFO"), members of senior management, and all of our employees worldwide should perform their duties.
+The Company has adopted this Financial Code of Ethics as a set of guidelines pursuant to which members of the Board of Directors, our Chief Executive officer ("CEO"), Principal Financial Officer ("PFO"), members of senior management, and all of our employees worldwide should perform their duties.
 The Financial Code of Ethics is intended to deter wrongdoing, foster confidence in management and promote adherence to the standards set forth below.

 In carrying out our respective duties, we shall all endeavor to act with honesty and integrity, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships.